talrme/pink-pony-club-medley/README.md

 ✨ **Multiple Chord Progressions**
 - Switch between different progressions (I-ii-vi-IV, I-V-vi-IV, I-vi-IV-V)
 - Each progression has its own collection of songs
+- Progression selector modal with visual previews

 🎹 **Interactive Chord Display**
 - Visual chord display with transpose buttons (+/-)
+- **Sticky header**: Chords stay visible at the top when scrolling
 - Roman numeral notation for music theory reference
 - Smart chord calculation from any key